ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-ie.md

 ![attach network](images/vrack8.png){.thumbnail}

-In the popup window that appears, select the private network to attach to your instance and click `Attach`{.action}.
+In the popup window that appears, select the private network(s) to attach to your instance and click `Attach`{.action}.

 ![attach network](images/vrack9.png){.thumbnail}